Palau Entry Requirements

 Restricted Items

-• Plants and seeds - require phytosanitary certificates and import permits
+• Plants and plant products - require phytosanitary certificate and inspection

-• Chemicals and hazardous materials - require special authorization
+• Communications equipment - may require special authorization

 Health Requirements